 Although there will always be a place for the writers, the photographers and the designers, these people should only make up a portion of the marketing team, not the entire department.
+There is a more efficient approach to marketing.

 Changing the Way We Think of Marketing